1Password/solutions/item-management/README.md

 ### Change field type while retaining value

 If you have multiple items with incorrect field types but the correct value (e.g., the field is of type `text` but the value is a password, PIN, or other secret), which may happen when importing customized items from outside 1Password, [modify-field-type-by-vault.sh](modify-field-type-by-vault.sh) provides an example of how to convert multiple fields of type `text` to type `password` without changing the value of those fields.

+### Share Zoom Recording Link using 1Password Item Share

+If you have a Zoom Recording Link that you are looking to share, this script will create a placeholder 1Password Login Item, based off some of the information promoted for.
+It takes in a standard Zoom Recording link and seperates the two lines out into the URL and Password, to add to the 1Password item accordingly.
+Lastly it creates a [item-share link](https://developer.1password.com/docs/cli/reference/management-commands/item#item-share) to send out to the provided email addresses. [recording-item-share.sh](recording-item-share.sh) provides an example of how you can utilize the 1Password Item Share to distribute temporary credentials to contacts outside your 1Password account in a secure fashion.